FestPackd tips

 Introduce yourself to adjacent campsites.
 Share ice, share shade, share stories.
 Keep your music reasonable before 10am.
 The camping community is one of the best parts of Coachella, but only if everyone's respectful.

-Lock your valuables in your car.
-Every single time.
+Lock valuables in your car every time

 The vast majority of Coachella campers are great people.
 But with 40,000+ in the campgrounds, don't leave phones, wallets, or anything valuable unattended in your tent.
 Your car is a safe.
 Use it.